 Adults HUF 3,500, Student HUF 2,500, Senior HUF 2,500, Teacher HUF 2,500, Children (0-11) not allowed.

 HungaryCard: Adults HUF 3,000, Student HUF 2,100, Senior HUF 2,100, Teacher HUF 2,100.

 Tickets must be purchased online, no tickets sold on meeting point.

 Danube-Ipoly National Park Directorate, 1121 Budapest, Költő u.
 21., Tel: +36-1-391-4610, Fax: +36-1-200-1168.
 E-mail:

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 At the end of the 19th century an increasing number of passages caved in.
 As a result the cellars were surveyed and then started to fill in.
 In the 1930s the natural parts of the cellars were recognised as tufa caves.
-At this time parts of the caves were converted into shelters accomodating some 10,000 people by the wartime defence program.
+At this time parts of the caves accommodating some 10,000 people were converted into air raid shelters by the wartime defence program.
 Parts were used for military purposes by the German army.
-Later, during the Cold War, the cellars again housed secred military installations.
+Later, during the Cold War, the cellars again housed secret military installations.

-A part of the system of cellars was guided for decades as show caves, but at the moment it seems they are closed for the public.
+A part of the system of cellars was guided for decades as show caves, but around 2000 they were closed for the public.
 During a 40 minutes long guided tour wells, former storerooms, and remains of World War II, like combat stations and baths used by the Germans, were shown.
-At the moment another part of the several kilometer long system is open to the public, which is called Budavári Labirinthus.
+The tours are now reopened but with different content and they take at least 1.5 hours.
+The caves are now operated by the Danube-Ipoly National Park.
+Another part of the 3.3 kilometer long system is open to the public, which is called Budavári Labirinthus.